Kil, Telemark

-Kil (sometimes called Sannidal) is a village in Kragerø Municipality in Telemark county, Norway.
+Kil or Sannidal is a village in Kragerø Municipality in Telemark county, Norway.
 The village is located along the European route E18 highway, at the innermost part of the Kilsfjorden.
 The village lies about 5 km west of the villages of Vadfoss and Helle and about 10 km to the northwest of the town of Kragerø.
 Sannidal Church is located just west of the village.

-The 0.87 km2 village has a population (2022) of 997 and a population density of 1140 PD/km2.
+The 0.88 km2 village has a population (2025) of and a population density of 1155 PD/km2.

+History

-Historically, the village of Kil was the administrative centre of the old municipality of Sannidal.
+Historically, the village of Kil was the administrative centre of the old Sannidal Municipality.
 Kil is an old port where timber and ice was loaded on boats and shipped elsewhere.